 Identity, then is more than just a core concept, it is also a principle that has far-reaching implications.
 On one end of the spectrum is the call for self-regulated learners to accurately understand themselves as they become aware of their personal strengths and weaknesses, likes and dislikes and preferences in styles of learning, thinking, acting, and communicating.

 The other end of the continuum is a rich and divers cluster of social factors at work in the L2 learning process, where learners are considered to be members of historical collectivities, who appropriate the practices of a given community.

-The completeness of learners' participation in that community is partly predicted on their investment in the long and often winding road to success.
-While investment involves commitment and motivation in the traditional sense, more importantly, learners are seeking to increase the "value of their cultural capital".
+The completeness of learners' participation in that community is partly predicated on their investment in the long and often winding road to success.
+While investment involves commitment and motivation in the traditional sense, more importantly, learners are seeking "to increase the "value of their cultural capital".

 An L2 learner's cultural capital will always be a factor of power relationships in a classroom, community, culture, and country.
-Such relationships include race, ethnicity, religion, gender, age...This web of intertwining power issues plays into what is called imagined communities, that is, a community as perceived by a learner, or more simply, the mental image of a socially constructed community.
+Such relationships include race, ethnicity, religion, gender, age, sexual, orientation, status, economic wealth, and the list goes on.
+This web of intertwining power issues plays into what is called imagined communities, that is, a community as perceived by a learner, or more simply, the mental image of a socially constructed community.
+For example, nationalism is viewed as an affinity to an imagined construct of variables that presumably define a country, whether or not in fact such constructs can be empirically identified.